About psychoanalysis

 Founded by Sigmund Freud (1856-1939), psychoanalysis uses speech and listening as a means of addressing the psychological problems and conflicts that cause us suffering in life.

-In the psychoanalytic work, the analyst invites the patient to speak freely, to “say whatever comes to mind,” while offering them a listening ear.
-The patient is encouraged to express what troubles them, to put their suffering into words, while the analyst listens and reflects back to them what is said, so that they may begin to relate to their experience of suffering in a new way.
+In psychoanalytic work, the analyst invites the patient to speak freely, to “say whatever comes to mind,” while offering a listening ear.
+The patient is encouraged to express what troubles them, to put their suffering into words, while the analyst listens and reflects back to them what is said, so that they may begin to hear themselves in a new way.

-Within a psychoanalytic framework, each individual is seen as singular and unique, with their own particular lived experience and personal history.
-The symptomatic forms of suffering that individuals experience in life are understood to be meaningful, resulting from their personal history and familial dynamics, as well as the broader social and cultural context they inhabit.
-By exploring how and why we suffer, psychoanalysis offers us the possibility to move beyond the anguish we experience and gain a new understanding of ourselves and what we want out of life.
+Within a psychoanalytic framework, each person is seen as singular and unique, with their own distinct life experience and personal history.
+The symptomatic forms of suffering that we experience in life are understood to be meaningful, resulting from the contingencies of our personal history and familial dynamics.
+By exploring how and why we suffer, psychoanalysis offers us the possibility to move beyond the anguish we experience and gain a new understanding of ourselves and what we desire in life.

 How we understand and treat symptoms in psychoanalysis

-In psychoanalysis, symptoms such as anxiety, depression, phobias, addiction and recurring relationship issues are seen to be expressions of underlying conflicts.
-In this way, symptoms are understood to be meaningful products of one’s personal history and experience; they have a sense or logic that is unique to each particular person.
-Psychoanalytic work does not aim for immediate symptom relief; instead, it seeks to explore the symptoms and the associations they give rise to so that the unconscious conflicts that underlie them can be worked through, which, in turn, typically resolves the presenting symptom.
+In psychoanalysis, symptoms such as anxiety, depression, phobias, addiction and recurring relationship issues are seen to be expressions of underlying unconscious conflicts.
+In this way, symptoms are understood to be products of one’s personal history and experience; they have their own sense or logic and express an unconscious meaning that needs to be expressed and heard.
+Psychoanalytic work does not aim for immediate symptom relief; instead, it seeks to explore the symptom and the associations it gives rise to so that the unconscious conflicts that underlie it can be worked through, which, in turn, typically resolves the presenting symptom.

 Why pursue psychoanalysis rather than another form of therapy?